 Transferable credit is determined after a student enrolls

 The University will not evaluate transferable credit prior to acceptance.
 Transferable credit is determined after a student enrolls.
-When an applicant is accepted, the acceptance letter will include information about the semester level at which the student will enter (first-semester sophomore, second-semester sophomore or first-semester junior), but the number of transferable courses will not be determined until the College has access to an admitted applicant’s final college transcript (typically in the summer, for fall admits, or winter, for spring admits) before they enroll.
+When an applicant is accepted, the acceptance letter will include information about the semester level at which the student will enter (first-semester sophomore, second-semester sophomore or first-semester junior), but the number of transferable courses will not be determined until the College has access to an admitted applicant’s final college transcript from their most recently completed term just prior to enrolling.
 Whether pre- or post-matriculation coursework, Brown does not award transfer credits for courses taken at non-regionally accredited institutions or the international equivalent.
 Brown requires the institution to be either a regionally-accredited 2-year or 4-year degree-granting college/university in the United States or international equivalent in a F-1 visa student’s home country (as established by the student’s primary residence and/or country of citizenship).
 There are no institutions with which Brown has an established articulation agreement for transfer credit.
 Additional information about transfer credit policies for incoming transfer students is available from The College.